kyte-one/airlyftone-docs/docs/campaign/quests/upload.md

 ![Media Main](../../images/MediaMain.png)

 - Next, expand the basic details option to enter the Title, Description, and Entries.
 It is advisable to elaborate on the title and description so that participants have a much greater understanding of the task.
-You can also provide a screenshot example that gives a better perspective of what type of contents users need to upload. **Do take a note of the dimensions which is 598px X 288px!**
+You can also provide a screenshot example that gives a better perspective of what type of contents users need to upload. **Do take a note of the dimensions which is 640px X 360px!**

+- Then select the type of verification you want for the task.
+If you select 'Manually verify submissions', then you'll be able to manually mark submissions to accept, if you select 'Accept all submissions', then all submissions will be accepted.

 ![Media Basic](../../images/Mediabasic.png)